ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations_Improved_Once/Improved_Written_Dissertation_Outline_shifted_Synthetic_Cooking_to_Synthetic_PredictionMatterExpertise.md

 2. What are the parallels between culinary techniques and analytical methods in the context of data synthesis?
 3. How can interdisciplinary collaboration between culinary arts and PME lead to innovative predictive frameworks?
 4. What educational models can be developed to integrate these two domains effectively?
-5. In what ways can sensory experiences derived from culinary practices enhance data interpretation and decision-making processes?

 ## Literature Review